How Kind Are Your Ways

 How kind are Your ways, O God.

-Preserved in Jesus, when my soul
+Preserved in Jesus, when my soul and feet made haste to hell;

-And there should I have justly gone,
+And there should I have justly gone, but You do all things well;

 Your love was great, Your mercy free,